seenode/example-fastapi/README.md

 ### FastAPI Example Project
-This repository provides a minimal FastAPI application optimized for deployment on [Seenode](https://seenode.com), a modern cloud platform for developers.
+This is a repo for deploying a minimal FastAPI application on [Seenode](https://seenode.com), a modern cloud platform for developers.

 This example is designed to be deployed directly from your Git repository with zero configuration.

+### Deploy in minutes
+View our [guide on deploying fastapi apps](https://seenode.com/docs/services/web-services/framework-guides/python/fastapi/) on [seenode](https://seenode.com) in seconds.

 ## Deploying on Seenode